ComlanGiovanni/42-Exam-Rank-02/Level 2/is_power_of_2/README.md

 ## Subject

 ```
-Assignment name  : first_word
+Assignment name  : is_power_of_2
-Expected files   : first_word.c
+Expected files   : is_power_of_2.c
-Allowed functions: write
+Allowed functions: None
 --------------------------------------------------------------------------------

-Write a program that takes a string and displays its first word, followed by a
+Write a function that determines if a given number is a power of 2.
-newline.

-A word is a section of string delimited by spaces/tabs or by the start/end of
-the string.

-If the number of parameters is not 1, or if there are no words, simply display
-a newline.

-Examples:

-$> ./first_word "FOR PONY" | cat -e
-FOR$
-$> ./first_word "this        ...    is sparta, then again, maybe    not" | cat -e
-this$
-$> ./first_word "   " | cat -e
-$
-$> ./first_word "a" "b" | cat -e
-$
-$> ./first_word "  lorem,ipsum  " | cat -e
-lorem,ipsum$
-$>
+This function returns 1 if the given number is a power of 2, otherwise it returns 0.

+Your function must be declared as follows:

+int	    is_power_of_2(unsigned int n);
 ```

 ### Algorithm